jm3/todayilearned/content/learnings/aws-amplify-console-ci-cd-pipeline.md

 certificates for you, automatically, saving several annoying AWS configuration steps.

-I had to do one mild customization of the build script to use the latest version of Hugo, which looks like this:
+I had to do some mild customization of the build script to use the latest version of Hugo and then generate responsive versions of all my image art files at 5 different sizes; those modifications look like
+this:

 {{< highlight yaml "hl_lines=6-9" >}}
 version: 0.1